kamyashethia/ScalaForThePotterhead/PatternMatching1.md

 ```

+The above code block looks at `potion.content` and tries to find a 'pattern' to 'match' it with.
-The above code block matches on `potion.content`.
-The last case block, `case _` is a catch-all.
+It specifies four strings explicitly to match on.
+The last case, `case _` is a catch-all.
 You can think of it as a default block, or a match-anything.

 Let's test this function: